 I can guarantee that reaching this number is totally doable within 4-6 months even if you work on your blog only part-time.
 For all the bloggers mentioned in this post, it became a reality because they focused on Pinterest traffic from day one.

 I’m a big advocate of free Pinterest traffic for any beginner blogger because this platform gives you results much faster than Google SEO.
 If you struggle to understand the basics of search engine optimization for Google, check this free training by Mike Pearson who has his Google SEO figured out and making over $10,000/mo with each of the two niche blogs he runs.

-When I show that I was able to get 170,000/mo pageviews to my first blog with Pinterest free traffic on 11th month and 74,000/mo pageviews on the fourth month with my second blog, you might think I was just lucky.
+When I show that I was able to get 300,000/mo pageviews to my first blog with Pinterest free traffic on 11th month and 74,000/mo pageviews on the fourth month with my second blog, you might think I was just lucky.

 You can have lots of doubts as it seems like an unachievable goal when you start your blog and have 1-2 visits a day.